Code-Institute-Submissions/oerbeyer-MS1/README.md

   - Wrap the entire navbar in a `<header>`` element for semantic clarity.
   - Replace id="navbarCollapse" with id="navbarMenu" for semantic clarity.
   - Style using mainly Bootstrap classes as opposed to cutom CSS rules.
-  - Add class="navbar-expand-sm" so that nav menu becomes horizontally visible for larger screens when screen width > 576px (i.e. > sm).
+  - Add class="navbar-expand-sm" so that nav menu becomes horizontally visible for larger screens when screen width > 576px (> sm).
   - Add class="flex-column" so that main page heading and nav menu are automatically vertically stacked since the heading is wrapped in `<a>` (inline) and nav items are wrapped in `<div>` (block).
   - Add class="text-center" so that main page heading and nav items are alwys horizontally centered.
   - Add class="fixed-top" so that navbar is sticks to the top and is always visible.